Midway, Baxter County, Arkansas

 Midway is a census-designated place in Baxter County, Arkansas, United States.
 Midway is 5.5 mi northwest of Mountain Home.
 Per the 2020 census, the population was 1,036.
 Midway has a post office with ZIP code 72651.
+Long home to a rural trading post, Midway became a boomtown during the construction of the Bull Shoals Dam, and later evolved to serve tourists and retirees attracted to the lake.